emcyroyale/BananaCollector/README.md

     (_For AWS_) If you'd like to train the agent on AWS (and have not [enabled a virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md)), then please use [this link](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux_NoVis.zip) to obtain the environment.

-2. Place the file in the course GitHub repository, in the `p1_navigation/` folder, and unzip (or decompress) the file.
+2. Place the file in the your current working directory and unzip.

+3. Install requirements with `pip install -r requirements.txt`

-3. Use BananaCollectorDQN.ipynb to run DQN training
+4. Use `BananaCollectorDQN.ipynb` to run DQN training